 Pursuant to the law, an individual who has been discharged for severe misconduct shall be disqualified from collecting UI benefits until he or she becomes reemployed, works for at least four weeks and earns at least six times the individual’s weekly benefit rate.
 An individual who has been discharged for gross misconduct or who leaves work voluntarily shall be disqualified from collecting benefits until he or she becomes reemployed for eight weeks and earns 10 times his or her weekly benefit amount.

 The level of taxes paid by employers is affected not only by their “experience rating,” but also by the overall health of the UI trust fund.
 State law establishes five separate tax columns, with column A having the lowest tax rates and column E having the highest tax rates.
 When the UI trust fund is healthy and its reserves are high, the lower tax rates in column A take effect.
 When fund reserves decrease, there is a shift to the higher columns and tax rates.
 As of November 1, 2013, the UI trust fund was considered solvent.
-As a result, employers will move to lower columns on July 1, 2016 and see an average savings of $100 per employee.
-Rates will be reassessed the following July.
+As a result, employers will pay rates in column C for 2017-2018.
+These rates could decrease in future years as reserves continue to grow.

 New Jersey employers who pay at least $1,000 per year in wages to one or more employees are likely subject to the provisions of the UI law.
 However, certain services are exempted from coverage, and contributions need not be made for independent contractors doing business with a company.
 In addition, nonprofit organizations that are exempt under 501(c)(3) of the IRS code may elect to reimburse the UI fund for benefits paid in lieu of making quarterly contributions like other employers.
 Employers should contact the Division of Employer Accounts in the State Department of Labor and Workforce Development (DOLWD) at 609-633-6400 to find out if they are subject to the law.